LukaszGr/CV/README.md

 #### What I’m passionate about

 Passion for expanding my knowledge is what defines me.
-I learn fast and I love it - whether it’s new languages (be that JavaScript or Spanish), picking up the tricks of the cartography and book trade or binging on everything popular science  - it’s all about broadening my horizons.
+I learn fast and I love it - whether it’s new languages (be that JavaScript or Spanish), picking up the tricks of cartography and book trade or binging on everything popular science  - it’s all about broadening my horizons.

 #### What I’m like to work with